hbclaure/Co_Tetris/CustomizingGamePlay.md

     // time used for developement purposes
     setTimeout(displayBtn, 100); //Adjust how long before the quit button is programmed to appear
 ```

+## Ghost Player Suggestions

+You can active the Ghost Player feature which allows the inactive player to give recommendations on where the active player should drop the falling Tetris block.
+This can be done by switching the `var useGhostShape = false` to `var useGhostShape = true;` in the `consts.js` file.